vaibhavv1904/Event-Driven-Microservices/README.md

 **To start the application:**

 1. docker-compose -f common.yml -f kafka_cluster.yml up -> to start the kafka cluster
 2. docker run -it --network=host confluentinc/cp-kafkacat kafkacat -L -b localhost:19092 -> to check the status of brokers
+3. docker run --rm --network=host confluentinc/cp-kafka:7.0.0 kafka-console-consumer --bootstrap-server localhost:39092 --topic twitter-topic --from-beginning -> to create a consumer and testing the producer